 History Trail: 1.35 miles

 Immerse yourself in history at the Fontenelle Family Memorial Marker and the French Trading Post — 1.35 miles loop.
-We have a self-guided tour of History Trail available for $1 at the Nature Center.
 Park at Camp Wa-Kon-Da parking lot and begin down History Trail with plenty of markers for Earth Lodge sites where Nebraska Phase people lived and thrived 1,000 years ago.
 Descend the bluff and notice where glaciers cut into the earth thousands of years ago.
 You will pass the French Trading Post where the Fontenelle Family lived and traded when the Missouri River used to cut all the way up to it.
 Just past the trading post site are memorial markers for Logan Fontenelle and his mother, Bright Sun.
 No one knows exactly where Logan was buried, but this marker is the closest area to where historical records say he was laid to rest.

 Discover our Hidden Lake: 2.8 miles one-way